Illumina/strelka/docs/developerGuide/README.md

 Note that during the configuration step, the following dependencies will be built from source if they are not found:

-* cmake 2.8.0+
+* cmake 2.8.5+
-* boost 1.56.0+
+* boost 1.53.0+

-To avoid the extra time associated with this step, ensure that (1) cmake 2.8.0+ is in your PATH and (2) BOOST\_ROOT is defined to point to boost 1.56.0 or newer.
+To avoid the extra time associated with this step, ensure that (1) cmake 2.8.5+ is in your PATH and (2) BOOST\_ROOT is defined to point to boost 1.53.0 or newer.

 ### General Debugging: Address Sanitizer

 The build system offers first-class support for google address sanitizer when a supporting compiler is detected.
-To use this mode, start a fresh installation process with the additional configure option `--build-type=ASan`, extending from the configuration example in the above build instructions, use:
+To use this mode, start a fresh installation process with the additional configure option `--build-type=ASan`, for example:

-    ../strelka-A.B.C.release_src/src/configure --jobs=4 --prefix=/path/to/install --build-type=ASan
+    ../configure --jobs=4 --prefix=/path/to/install --build-type=ASan

 ### General Debugging: Inspecting temporary files